hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Bitcase is well suited for high count of writes - but if there are lots of distinct keys it can be infeasible.

+As we described if we only append to a file we can run out  disk space